Abbott's baby formula plant is reopening in a step that could soon ease the shortage

 Abbott says it's restarting the production of infant formula at its Sturgis, Mich., plant in a step that could ease a nationwide formula shortage in the coming weeks.

-The facility was forced to close after bacterial contamination in the company's formula products made at the site had sickened children.
+The facility was forced to close in February after a bacterial contamination was found in the company's formula products.
+Several babies were sickened and two died after consuming formula made at the plant.

+The closure intensified ongoing supply shortages of baby formula in the U.S. To help alleviate the scarcity, the Biden administration has been importing formula from abroad in recent weeks.

 "We understand the urgent need for formula and our top priority is getting high-quality, safe formula into the hands of families across America," Abbott said in a statement on Saturday.